Zegnat/react-sample-app/README.md

-# Refapp React+Typescript work sample excercise for developer applicants
+# Refapp React+Typescript work sample exercise for developers

-This small repo contains instructions on a small hands-on excercise for candidates applying to a developer position at [Refapp](https://refapp.com).
+This small repo contains instructions on a small hands-on exercise for candidates applying to a developer position at [Refapp](https://refapp.com).

 ## Overall goal